 UF receives grant to study effects of weight-loss surgery on brain, memory function

-Recruitment will commence sometime later this year and will continue through 2019.
-For more information about this study, click here.
+For more information about this study, call 352-294-5837 or click here.